 |Floral decoration of Entrance Gate on New Year Day 2016|

 The names of the other six hills of Tirumala are Vrishabhaadri, Anjanaadri, Neelaadri, Seshaadri, Garudaadri and Narayanaadri.
-It is believed that all these seven hills are curved in a serpentine shape and these are considered as the Aadi Seshu which literally means the first serpent that forms the mattress for Lord Maha Vishnu.
+It is believed that all these seven hills are curved in a serpentine shape and these are considered as Aadi Seshu which literally means the first serpent that forms the mattress for Lord Maha Vishnu.

-Lord Venkateswara temple at Tirumala is world famous.
-It is well connected via air route, rail route and road route to almost all places of Andhra Pradesh and India as well.
-Being one of the most important Hindu pilgrim places, there is no dearth for accommodation.
-The experience of climbing the seven hills by foot is a real enjoyable and memorable one.
-Through out the way while climbing the hills, the pedestrians enjoy listening Annamayya Keertanalu, Govinda Namalu, Vishnu Sahasranamam and other devotional music.
+Tirumala is well connected via air route, rail route and road route with almost all places of Andhra Pradesh and with other states of India.
+As it is one of the most important Hindu pilgrim places, there is no dearth for accommodation.
+Besides going up the hill on ghat roads is nice but the experience of climbing the seven hills by foot is more enjoyable and memorable one.
+As you climb the hills, you listen to Annamayya Keertanalu, Govinda Namalu, Vishnu Sahasranamam and other devotional music.

 Places to visit in and around TirumalaAfter the darshan of Lord Venkateswara, pilgrims visit the tourist attractions in and around Tirumala.

 Paapanaasanam / Akasaganga